metascript/metascript/README.md

 Metascript
 ==========

-This is an attempt at creating a new language that compiles to Javascript.
+This is yet another programming language that compiles to Javascript.
 The main goal is to have a language that can have a readable syntax, and at the same time allow lisp-style metaprogramming (macros that can manipulate the AST).
 Another goal is to have a type system, for optionally performing static type checking (with type inference).